 The thick inks used in direct screen printing cause them to lay on top of the fabric rather than soak into it.
 The only technique for printing t-shirts before DTG printing was screen printing.
 Because the best screen printing service can sometimes be preferred to DTG printing, it is still employed today along with DTG printing.

-What Is DTG Printing?
+What is DTG Printing?

+What does direct-to-garment mean?
 DTG printing uses the “process” technique to create a variety of colors using only 4 or 6 colors (cyan, magenta, yellow, black, red, and green).
 A DTG machine is essentially a large-format inkjet printer, much like the one you might have in your home office, but it is specifically made for printing on T-shirts and other apparel.

-What Is Required, For Direct Garment Printing?
+What Is Required for Direct Garment Printing?

 However, none of the aforementioned are necessary to launch a DTG printing firm in today’s online-driven society.
 Without owning a single printer, it is significantly simpler to obtain DTG printing services for the print-on-demand business model.

-Difference between DTG and Screen Printing
+The Difference Between DTG and Screen Printing

 DTG printing, on the other hand, does not call for the use of a stencil for design, so the end product can produce exact details similar to photography.
 Digital printing is a more economical choice for printing modest quantities of garments or single items because DTG requires a very minimal setup.
 Additionally, since a digitized picture is used in place of a stencil, it is excellent for creating photographic or extremely detailed designs.